KaijuEngine/kaiju/docs/engine_developers/build_from_source.md

 - Press F5

 ## Building content
-The source code is not deployed. with the project template files generated.
+The source code is not deployed with the project template files generated.
 So you will want to generate these files before you begin playing around with creating projects.
 To do this, go into the src folder and run the command below.
 ```bash
 go run ./generators/project_template/main.go
 ```